swaywm/sway/README.md

 Sway is available in many distributions.
 Try installing the "sway" package for yours.

-If you're interested in packaging sway for your distribution, stop by the IRC channel or shoot an email to sir@cmpwn.com for advice.

 ### Compiling from Source

 Check out [this wiki page][Development setup] if you want to build the HEAD of